Extreme weight loss diets: are they safe?

 Malnutrition

-Some extreme diets lack the full complement of nutrients the body needs to function.
-Over time, that can lead to malnutrition.
-When you don't consume enough calories to keep the body running, it enters into survival mode, slowing metabolism and trying to hold on to every fat cell it can.
-Eating too few calories can lead to cognitive difficulties, organ damage, and even cardiac arrest (Osilla, 2020).
+Many extreme diets deprive the body of the nutrients it needs to function.
+Over time, this can lead to malnutrition.
+When you don't consume enough calories to keep the body running, the body enters into survival mode, slowing metabolism and trying to hold on to every fat cell it can.
+Eating too few calories can also lead to cognitive difficulties, organ damage, and even cardiac arrest.

 Bone loss